bengl/pifall/README.md

 refuse to promisify objects whose `typeof` is not `function` or `object`.
 It will do this by throwing a `TypeError`.

+On versions of Node not supporting `util.promisify`, a polyfill is used.

 ### Usage

 Example: